verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 | Istio mesh sidecar | Envoy  | vmi-system-grafana-* | verrazzano-system | Grafana in the Istio mesh
 | Istio mesh sidecar | Envoy  | weblogic-operator-* | verrazzano-system | WebLogic operator in the Istio mesh

-## Multicluster and Hybrid Traffic
+## Multicluster
-Some Verrazzano components have mixed traffic across the aforementioned categories and traffic directions.
-Those components are the Verrazzano agent, Verrazzano API proxy, the OIDC proxy, Prometheus, and WebLogic.
+Some Verrazzano components send traffic between Kubernetes clusters.
+Those components are the Verrazzano agent, Verrazzano API proxy, the OIDC proxy, and Prometheus.
-Some of this information is described in other sections of the document, but summarized here.

 #### Multicluster Egress
-The following tables shows Verrazzano system components that initiate requests between the admin and managed clusters.
+The following table shows Verrazzano system components that initiate requests between the admin and managed clusters.
 All of these requests go through the NGINX Ingress Controller on the respective destination cluster.

 | Source Cluster | Source Component | Destination Cluster | Destination Component | Description